My home office is located in South Yarmouth. Perry's Computer Services Cape Cod is primarily a mobile-based computer repair business.

 As long as I’m able to access the hard drive and if it’s still operational, then yes there is a pretty good chance that I can retrieve the data.

 While I do not "sell" computers, I have built custom computers for clients based on their personal needs.

 I can help advise clients which hardware components may be best for them, and I can build the computer for them, but it is with the understanding that I am not actually selling a computer to the client.
 All parts must be ordered and paid for by the client beforehand, and I am not liable for any hardware issues that may need addressing through warranty claims.
 I recommend clients order parts through Newegg or Amazon, but it is essentially up to the client where they choose to order the parts.

 I do not sell used computers.
-However, I suggest looking at off-lease computers at TigerDirect.
+However, I suggest looking at "off-lease" computers at either Amazon or TigerDirect.
 These are not computers intended for gaming, but were used primarily in business offices and should be considered for basic usage such as surfing the Internet and checking e-mail.